-Healthcare professionals: Whether it is doctors or nurses, these healthcare professionals would be able to easily access patient's data at all times and track and guide them accordingly.
-After all, the wearables technology allow the doctors to track patient?s health and current stage in real-time.
+Healthcare professionals: Whether it is doctors or nurses, these healthcare professionals would be able to easily access patient’s data at all times and track and guide them accordingly.
+After all, the wearables technology allows doctors to track patient’s health and current stage in real-time.

 Successful Blockchain Projects in Healthcare

 Blockchain has already entered in the arena of healthcare and among the many healthcare startups that adopted this technology, few are: